RAULS MUSIC ANNOUNCES FORMATION -1980'S

 Cotton Row Recording Studio became the new home for Rauls Music in 1984.
 Picture from local magazine (L-R) Niko Lyras, Martha Maxwell, Edwin Hubbard, Danny Jones and Phillip Rauls.

-Using a hit song from the 1950's which was first recorded by female group The Bobbetts, "Mr. Lee" is re-recorded with a local celebrity in mind.
+Using a hit song from the 1950's that was first recorded by all-female group, The Bobbetts, "Mr. Lee" is re-recorded with a local celebrity in mind.

 An exceptionally fine album by The Breaks on RCA kept this band working locally for an extended period.
 Songs like "Don't Misled Me" and "Green Eyes" should have been monster hits nationally for this underrated band.

-Yet unusual, the Renaissance Record release received it's popularity as an instrumential tune when it was flipped-over and became the broadcast theme song for television powerhouse WMC-TV's 5 Evening News.
+Yet an unusual circumstance occured when the Renaissance release of "Mr. Lee" received it's popularity when it was flipped-over and played as an instrumential tune and became the broadcast theme song for television powerhouse WMC-TV 5's Evening News.

-Phillip Rauls is pictured with record promoter Don Anti and WMC-FM 100 Program Director Gary Guthrie.
+Phillip Rauls is pictured with national radio consultant and music promoter, Don Anti and WMC-FM 100 Program Director Gary Guthrie.

-Vocalist Susanne Jerome Taylor (R) was a gifted artist who had several solo singles released after the demise of The Breaks.
-Here ROCK 103's Steve Young in center interviews Susanne while promoter Phillip Rauls (L) shares a microphone.
+Vocalist Susanne Jerome Taylor (R) was a very talented recording artist who had several solo singles released after the demise of her band, The Breaks.
+Here ROCK 103's Steve Kelly in center interviews Susanne while promoter Phillip Rauls (L) shares a microphone.

 In 1985 Memphis studio group The Dog Police recorded a hilarious video showcasing their canine approch at rock music.
 Also known The Tony Thomas Trio, the group featured Tony Thomas, Tom Leanardo and Sam Shoup.